vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/README.md

  With php, parallelization is possible, then i will have new code soon for the class with parallelization feature.
 This code **WILL NEED** to be executed on **GNU/LINUX** servers and **CLI** environtment, but the code for execute learned models will be remain standar for execute it on any type of standard server as a basic web server with PHP installation, for example (CLI, cgi, windows, linux, web server on shared hosting, ....).

  You need to wait some time....
 Why?
 My life is not only virtual and PHP :wink:, but i promise to upload the code as fast as i can.
 There are many problems that can arise when working with multithreads (system messages between processes, shared memory between them, ...).
 All this must be controlled correctly by means of semaphores so that some processes do not interfere with others giving system errors ... and as if that were not enough, the temperature of the CPU must be controlled, since the deep learning process is a hard task for the processor.
-Have you put your processor at 100ºC:thermometer: doing deep learning?
+Have you put your CPU at 100ºC:thermometer: doing deep learning????
 I do.... in case you are curious to know what happens, the server stops immediately  :sweat_smile: :man_facepalming:

   ### THE GREAT PROJECT